Getting Started

 Installation (Astro)

-Section titled “ Installation (Astro)”While the plugin is mainly developed with Starlight support in mind, it is also possible to add the
+Section titled “ Installation (Astro)”While the plugin is mainly developed with Starlight support in mind, regular Astro projects can also use this package’s features, though some additional setup is required.

 -